-For all major economies, statistics offices publish wide arrays of economic data series, often with changing definitions, elaborate adjustments, multiple revisions and occasional large distortions.
+For all major economies, statistics offices publish wide arrays of economic data series, often with changing definitions, elaborate adjustments, multiple revisions, and occasional large distortions.
 Monitoring economic data consistently is tedious and expensive.
 Most professional investors find it easier to trade on data surprises than on actual macro trends.
 It is not uncommon for investment managers to consider an economic report only with respect to its presumed effect on other investors’ expectations and positions and to subsequently forget its contents within hours of its release.

 Theoretical structure establishes a plausible relation between the observed data and the conceived macroeconomic trend.
 This is opposite to data mining and requires that we set out a formula based on our understanding of the data and the economy before we explore the actual data.

-- As a most simple example, different sectoral production reports can be combined by adding them in accordance with the weight of the sectors in the economy.
+- As a simple example, different sectoral production reports can be combined by adding them in accordance with the weight of the sectors in the economy.

-- The monetary policy stance in a regime with sizeable asset purchase programs can be estimated as a single “implied” short-term interest rates based on the actual short-term interest rate and the equivalent effect of compression of term premia, based on a yield curve factor model (view post here).
+- The monetary policy stance in a regime with sizeable asset purchase programs can be estimated as a single “implied” short-term interest rate based on the actual short-term interest rate and the equivalent effect of compression of term premia, based on a yield curve factor model (view post here).

 - As a more advanced example, we can extend measures of consumer price inflation by indicators of concurrent aggregate demand.
 This helps to distinguish between supply and demand shocks to prices, making it easier to judge whether a price pressure will last or not (view post here).

 - Even modern academic macroeconomic theory can help.
 True, dynamic stochastic general equilibrium models are often too complex and ambiguous for practical insights.
-However, simplified static models of the New Keynesian type incorporate important features of dynamic models, while still allowing us to analyze the effect of macro shocks on interest rates, exchange rates and asset prices in simple diagrams (view post here for interest rates and here for exchange rates).
+However, simplified static models of the New Keynesian type incorporate important features of dynamic models while still allowing us to analyze the effect of macro shocks on interest rates, exchange rates, and asset prices in simple diagrams (view post here for interest rates and here for exchange rates).

 Statistical methods become useful where our prior knowledge of data structure ends.
 They necessarily rely on the available data sample.
-In respect to economic trends, they can accomplish two major goals: dimension reduction and nowcasting.
+With respect to economic trends, they can accomplish two major goals: dimension reduction and nowcasting.

 - Dimension reduction condenses the information content of a multitude of data series into a small manageable set of factors or functions.
 This reduction is important for forecasting with macro variables because many data series have only limited and highly correlated information content. (view post here).